tetratelabs/wazero/RATIONALE.md

 write to console, as they can define their own host functions, such as they did before WASI existed.

 wazero aims to serve Go developers as a primary function, and help them transition between WASI specifications.
 In order to do this, we have to allow top-level configuration.
-To ensure isolation by default, `SysConfig` has WithXXX that override defaults to no-op or empty.
-One `SysConfig` instance is used regardless of how many times the same WASI functions are imported.
+To ensure isolation by default, `ModuleConfig` has WithXXX that override defaults to no-op or empty.
+One `ModuleConfig` instance is used regardless of how many times the same WASI functions are imported.
 The nil defaults allow safe concurrency in these situations, as well lower the cost when they are never used.
-Finally, a one-to-one mapping with `Module` allows the module to close the `SysConfig` instead of confusing users with another API to close.
+Finally, a one-to-one mapping with `Module` allows the module to close the `ModuleConfig` instead of confusing users with another API to close.

 Naming, defaults and validation rules of aspects like `STDIN` and `Environ` are intentionally similar to other Go